deansher/slack-message-pipe/README.md

 ## Token

-To run **slack-message-pipe** your need to have a token for your Slack workspace with the following permissions:
+To run **slack-message-pipe**, you need to have a token for your Slack workspace with the following permissions:

 - `channels:history`
 - `channels:read`